protolisk/Dog-Walker/README.md

 # Dog-Walker

-Dog-walker website
+## Landing Page - Dog-walker website

-This website was created to showcase some HTML - CSS (+bootstrap) knowledge and basic web design.
+This website was created to showcase how a landing page can be created using only HTML and CSS (+bootstrap).